partylikeits1983/simpleDAO/readme.md

 #### Simple DAO solidity smart contract

-A smart contract that functions as a decentralized autonomous organization.
+A smart contract that functions as a simple decentralized autonomous organization.
 This is in development (*i.e.* not extensively tested for deploying on the Ethereum mainnet).
 It has been tested using [Remix](https://remix.ethereum.org).

 ----
 ## Basic schema of what the DAO does.